fightbulc/cirrus/README.md

 ```

 ### 2. Get user data and its relations
-You can determine which relation data should be fetched as well.
 Its up to you which data you would like to fetch.
 See below all possible options.

 ```php
 require __DIR__ . '/../vendor/autoload.php';